wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 A Virtual Environment is an isolated Python installation designed to avoid filling our base one with libraries we might use for only one project.
 It also allows us to manage multiple versions of the same package in different projects.
 We could, for example, need Django 2.2 for one and 1.9 in other.

-In this series of articles, we will use [Poetry](https://poetry.eustace.io/), which is not only a tool for managing dependencies but also a project builder and publisher.
-And a very easy one if compared with the standard way.
+In this series of articles, we'll use [Poetry](https://poetry.eustace.io/), which not only is a tool for managing dependencies but also a project builder and publisher.
+We will also integrate our Virtual Environment with [VSCode](https://code.visualstudio.com/) and get the best experience when developing our projects.

 In this first part we will: